Grommash9/aiotx/docs/monitoring.rst

 In this example, the `handle_block` function is called whenever a new block is received.
 It sends a message to the specified chat ID using the Aiogram bot.

-These examples demonstrate different ways to utilize the monitoring functionality provided by AioTxBSCClient.
+These examples demonstrate different ways to utilize the monitoring functionality provided by AioTx clients.
 You can customize the handlers and integrate monitoring into your application based on your specific requirements.

-Here's the documentation for the `TonMonitor` class and the associated blockchain monitoring functionality:

 Monitoring TON Blockchain
 ^^^^^^^^^^^^^^^^^^^^^^^^^